daniel-ndeto/Edu-365/README.md

   Automate and manage critical tasks like student and teacher enrollment, class creation, and scheduling—all from a single dashboard.

 - **Role-Based Dashboards:**
-  Provide tailored, intuitive interfaces for administrators, teachers, and students, ensuring each group accesses the features they need.
+  Provide tailored, intuitive interfaces for administrators, teachers, and students(PARENTS), ensuring each group accesses the features they need.

 - **Real-Time Attendance Tracking:**
   Enable teachers to quickly mark attendance, generate reports, and monitor trends to help identify and address absenteeism.